-Copyright © 2024 Tax Materials, Inc. All Rights Reserved
+Copyright © 2025 Tax Materials, Inc. All Rights Reserved

-fee for each fare.
+Service fees.
+Most ridesharing companies charge a service fee for each fare.
 Service fees are generally taken out of the total fare price and the driver receives the remainder amount.
 You can deduct the amount of service fees you paid during the year.